d4v1d-cub/ApproxMasterEqs.jl/README.md

 To get other quantities the user should use callbacks.
 This is allowed by the package [DiffEqCallbacks](https://docs.sciml.ai/DiffEqCallbacks/stable/).
 A stopping condition is implemented by default that stops the integration when the energy goes below a given value ```eth```.
 This is also a parameter of the functions ```CME_KSAT``` and ```CDA_KSAT``` (```eth::Float64=1e-6```).

-The following example shows how to save the system's energy at each integration step, which is very useful in the context of K-SAT.
+The following shows how to save some quantity at each integration step.
 This is implemented via a ```SavingCallback``` (see [here](https://docs.sciml.ai/DiffEqCallbacks/stable/output_saving/#DiffEqCallbacks.SavingCallback)).
 The general form of a function to be used as a callback is

 ```julia
 function save_something(u, t, integrator)